-No one knew the answer until 1994, when Bill Bengen, then a financial planner in Southern California, had several clients asking him this question.
+No one knew that answer until 1994 when Bill Bengen, then a financial planner in Southern California, had several clients asking him this question.
 He couldn’t find the answer, so he crunched the numbers.
 You don’t have to look too far into retirement planning before you run across the 4% “safe withdrawal rate” rule.

 Are you with me so far?
 Okay, good.

 The problem with the 4% rule is that it’s, well, always changing.
 So I spoke with Wade Pfau, one of the top minds in retirement research.
 Wade earned his Ph.D. in economics from Princeton University, and today he’s a professor of retirement income at The American College, and a principal and director at McLean Asset Management.